azinasili/flexie/README.md

 # Yoga
-Yoga is a flexbox and easy to use flexbox Sass grid library.
+Yoga is a flexbox Sass grid library.
 Yoga is designed to be simple custom grid solution for modern web layouts.
 The library does not include any browser prefixed CSS by default.

 ## How To Use Yoga